Factoria-F5-Git/continuous-delivery-playground/docs/05-deploying-to-an-environment.md

 > Note: this lab builds upon the results of the previous labs

-## Adding a deployment stage to our continuous deployment pipeline
+## Adding a deployment stage to our continuous delivery pipeline

-In previous stages of the pipeline we make sure the latest changes were integrated, the test were passing and the application is built and package.
-That gives us enough confident that we can deploy the latest version of the application to an environment.
+In previous stages of the pipeline we make sure the latest changes were integrated, the test were passing and the application is built and packaged.
+That gives us enough confidence that we can deploy the latest version of the application to an environment.

 Think about it, when do the latest code changes start delivering value?
 Is it when they are tested and the application is built or is it when they are deployed and released to the end users?